Signed, Sealed, Delivered I'm Yours: Peter Frampton cover

 In 1977, Peter Frampton recorded the song on his album I'm in You.
 His version also contains instrumental elements from Wonder's hit "For Once in My Life".
 Mick Jagger is featured on backing vocals.
-Frampton's version was released as a single, reaching number 18 on the Billboard Hot 100 and number 13 on the Cashbox Top 100.
+Frampton's version was released as a single, reaching number 18 on the Billboard Hot 100 and number 13 on the Cash Box Top 100.
 His cover also reached number 13 in Canada.
 In Chicago, the song reached number nine on superstation WLS-AM, and in Toronto it reached number one on CHUM.